-I’m in the process of developing a new course which I’m tentatively titling A Link to the Past: Zelda as Media History.
-The course will focus on helping students understand and contextualize game history as an important media history of the past 35 years, with the through-line being Nintendo’s popular The Legend of Zelda game series.
+I’m in the process of developing a new course which I’m tentatively titling Histories of Games.
+This particular section of the course will focus on helping students understand and contextualize game history as an important media history of the past 35 years, with the through-line being Nintendo’s popular The Legend of Zelda game series.

 This course is not yet approved, but is in development.
 If you are interested in finding out more, please contact Dr. Duncan at his first name dot last name at virginia period edu.